-My experience designing section layouts, data information graphics, creating illustrations, and art directing the visuals team for an award-winning, independent student newspaper.
+My experience designing section layouts, data information graphics, illustrations, and art directing the visuals team for an award-winning, independent student newspaper over three years.

 Role Design Editor, Presentation Director Timeline September 2019-June 2022